CenturyLinkCloud/clc-go-cli/README.md

 Only v3 support is provided because previous versions do not support custom autocomplete handlers.
 PowerShell v3 is distributed as a part of Windows Management Framework 3.0, which can be downloaded [from here](http://www.microsoft.com/en-us/download/details.aspx?id=34595).
 You can check the version by typing `$PSVersionTable.PSVersion`.

 To turn on autocomplete execute `.\powershell3_autocomplete.ps1`.
 You can find the file in the release tarball for Windows.

+### Autocomplete for entity names

+Entity names is a special item in the autocomplete list because options are fetched from the server.
+Therefore such kind of autocomplete only works under certain circumstances and the process may take a relatively long time.
+Below are the things you should be aware of:

+* The functionality does not work until the user has been authenticated.
+Authentication is needed to perform API requests.
+* Since options are generated on the fly as the user enters a command, an entity name lookup for the data-center-dependent commands is only made within the default data center.
+If there is no default set, no options are to appear.
+* In bash, a waiting indicator in the form of dot rotation is shown for the time options are being fetched after the Tab has been pressed.
+Windows PowerShell does not support such kind of interaction: in it, the input is simply blocked until the options have arrived.
+* A cache is implemented to avoid making long subsequent requests to the server.
+The cache entry lifetime is 30 seconds.

 ## Getting Help